raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 --- abstract

-The Extension Mechanisms for DNS (EDNS(0)) {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
-This document defines a new Session Signaling OpCode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to manage session timeouts and termination.
+The EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
+This document defines a new Session Signaling Opcode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to manage session timeouts and termination.